Tata Power CEO says to buy stranded power assets in India

 But electricity distributors were struggling to stay afloat and so were unable to sign power-purchase agreements, leaving several mainly coal-fired plants dormant or operating at very low capacity.

-A government-led debt restructuring programme is helping revive distributors, but nothing substantial has changed for underutilised plants.
+A government-led debt restructuring program is helping revive distributors, but nothing substantial has changed for underutilized plants.
 It is these plants that Tata wants to buy.

 Domestic acquisitions are part of Tata's plan to nearly double its global power capacity to 20,000 megawatts by 2025.
 Of that, 30 percent to 40 percent will come from unconventional sources including hydropower rather than coal, Sardana said.